bartero/PHP-PackagistHelloWorld-client/README.md

-# packagist-helloworld-client
+# Packagist Hello World (client)
-This is my Hello World clieant package to be published pn the Packagist composer repo
+This is my first Hello World client package published on the Packagist repo